-1. Open and Clear Communication
+1. Open and Clear communication

-All the team members and the project stakeholders should be thoroughly aware about the mistake and the intensity of potential damage it can cause.
+All the team members and the project stakeholders should be thoroughly aware of the mistake and the intensity of potential damage it can cause.
 This will help all the stakeholders and the team to act quickly to minimize the possible damage.

 2. Due Diligence of Construction Quality